Ivan1995G/PeriodCohortAnnuity_GAP_r-code/README.md

 # The Period-Cohort Annuity Valuation Gap under Mortality Model Uncertainty

-Single-population replication repository for:
+This repository contains the R code for the paper:

-Giovanna Bimonte, Ivan Gallo, and Maria Russolillo, "The Period-Cohort Annuity Valuation Gap under Mortality Model Uncertainty", submitted to *Annals of Actuarial Science* (manuscript AAS-2026-0050).
+> "The Period-Cohort Annuity Valuation Gap under Mortality Model Uncertainty", submitted to Annals of Actuarial Science.

-## Scope

-It reproduces the mortality validation, five-model selection, ensemble weights, independent test, final mortality projection, period/cohort annuity valuation, eight tables, and nine figures reported in the paper.

-The pipeline analyses one population per run.
-It does not automatically loop over male, female, and total mortality.

 ## Repository Structure